basecamp/marginalia/README.md

 # query_comments

 Attach comments to your ActiveRecord queries.
-By default, it adds the application, controller, and action names to each query.
+By default, it adds the application, controller, and action names as a comment at the end of each query.

-This gem helps immensely when searching log files for queries, and seeing where slow queries came from.
+This helps when searching log files for queries, and seeing where slow queries came from.

 For example, once enabled, your logs will look like: